atlasfoo/express-react-server/README.md

 Base server app for serving react builds and make "production" environment testing with `catch-all` path treatment

 ## How to use
-Put the full package contents `.` in a `server` folder inside your react app repository.
+Unpack the full package contents `.` in a `server` folder inside your react app repository.

 ```
 react-app